veryslowcode/httptui/README.md

 >Variables must be defined before a request
 >and names (optional) must be defined before
 > a request, but after variables.

+## HTTP Methods

+This application supports sending the following types of requests:
+- GET
+- PUT
+- POST
+- HEAD
+- PATCH
+- DELETE
+- OPTIONS

+And the following body request body types:
+- text/plain
+- application/json
+- multipart/form-data
+- application/x-www-form-urlencoded

+>[!NOTE]
+> When using the multipart/form-data body type, this
+> application currently does not support sending files.
+> Support for this can easily be added in the future.